BEND AND SNAP

 Directors WANT you to be amazing

 Before you enter the audition space, take a deep breath and visualize yourself performing your piece(s) at the absolute best of your ability.
 Smile when you enter the room.
-Stand at the centre of the stage, introduce yourself and your piece in a clear voice.
+Stand at the center of the stage, introduce yourself and your piece in a clear voice.
 Take a brief pause… and start!
 After you finish, say thank you, and wait for any further instructions

 On the Day of Auditions